 Wondering what aquaponics fish to rear?

-With the higher productivity, you might even have excess vegetables and aquaponics fish to sell for a profit.
+With the higher productivity, you might even have excess vegetables and aquaponics fish for sale allowing you to make some profit.

 More importantly, you can be rest assured that the fish that you are eating is free of toxic chemicals unlike the fish caught from the increasing polluted sea.